 School mornings!
-Doesn’t matter if you have 1 child or 4+ – it is hectic.
+It doesn’t matter if you have one child or 4+ – it is hectic.
 There’s so much to do in so little time.

-Here’s how I organise myself and 4 children on those busy school mornings.
+Here’s how I organise myself and four children on those busy school mornings.

 Routine, routine, routine

 Children thrive on routine.
 School itself is mainly routine base so why not have the same at home in the lead up to school.
 Set up your school morning routine as soon as your child starts school then as they get older they can do more and more themselves to get ready.
 While the children are younger, I like to use picture-based lists, so they know what the next step is.